runwayml/learn/docs/video-tools/green-screen.md

 ## What is Green Screen?

-Green Screen is our first video tools which allows you to cut out objects from videos, a process known as rotoscoping.
-This is the bread-and-butter of video manipulation.
-Once you have a cutout of your video, you can swap out the background, display text behind it, or even selectively apply visual effects to the region.
+The Green Screen tool allows you to cut out objects from videos, a process known as rotoscoping.
+This common task is the bread-and-butter of video manipulation.
+Once you have cut an object out of your video, you can swap the background, display text behind it, or even selectively apply visual effects to the region.

 <img src="assets/images/video-tools/green-screen/composite.gif" alt="Sample motion graphics ouptut">

-Most tools for rotoscoping involve painstakingly going frame-by-frame and highlighting the border of objects.
-There's a lot of subtle tricks needed to get a good result.
-We think this should be a lot easier.
+Most tools for rotoscoping require painstaking frame-by-frame edits by manually highlighting the border of objects.
+We created Green Screen because we think this process should be a lot easier.
 Here are the steps to get started...

 ## Step 1: Clip selection